-Alcohol detox is the first step to treating alcoholism.
+Alcohol detox is the first step to treating alcohol addiction.
 During the detox, all alcohol is flushed from the body, and sobriety can begin.
-For somebody who has been drinking a large quantity of alcohol over a long period of time, withdrawing from alcohol can be extremely dangerous.
-Undergoing alcohol detox at home is not recommended, because it can result in death.
+For somebody who has been drinking a large quantity of alcohol over a long period of time, alcohol withdrawal symptoms can be extremely dangerous to manage without the supervision of experienced medical professionals.
+Undergoing alcohol detox at home is not recommended because it can result in death.

-At the Hader Clinic, we can help people to manage their alcohol detox.
+At the Hader Clinic’s Melbourne treatment facility, we can help people manage their addiction with a holistic alcohol withdrawal treatment.
 With medical care and treatment, we can show you how to safely detox from alcohol and start a new chapter in your life.
-The biological side effects of detoxing from alcohol can be difficult to manage, but the emotional and psychological effects present issues as well.
-For the best chance of recovery, find out more about holistic alcohol detoxing at the Hader Clinic.
+The biological side effects of alcohol withdrawal syndrome can be difficult to manage, but the emotional and psychological effects also present issues.
+The Hader Clinic offers a holistic model of care that helps patients manage all of their issues.
+We believe caring for your overall well-being gives you the best chance of recovery.

-If you have a problem with alcohol, or know somebody who does, consider booking in for an alcohol detox.
-It is the first step in beating alcohol addiction, and has a host of benefits.
+If you have a problem with alcohol abuse or know somebody who does, consider booking into alcohol detox.
+It is the first step in beating alcohol addiction and has a host of benefits.
 After detoxing safely, a recovering alcoholic can:

-Over the next few days, additional symptoms often include:
+Over the next few days, your alcohol withdrawal symptoms will intensify and will include:

-The greater the dependency on alcohol a person has, the more difficult, dangerous, and necessary the detox is likely to be.
+The greater the alcohol consumption, the more difficult, dangerous and necessary the detox is likely to be.

-Somebody who has suffered from addiction for a long time will have built up a greater dependency on alcohol, which will make withdrawals more physically and psychologically difficult.
+Somebody who has suffered from an alcohol use disorder for a long time will have a greater dependency on it.
+That will make withdrawals more physically and psychologically strenuous.

-When combined with addictive disorders, mental health disorders can make withdrawing from alcohol and the entire rehabilitation process more challenging.
+When combined with substance abuse, mental health disorders can make withdrawing from alcohol and the entire rehabilitation process more challenging.

-An addicts home environment is full of triggers and opportunities to relapse.
-A supervised alcohol detox facility is better suited for the process.
+An addict's home and the outside world are full of triggers and opportunities to relapse.
+Our supervised alcohol detox facility in Melbourne is better suited for the process.

 There are many unpleasant symptoms of alcohol withdrawal, like tremors, insomnia, anxiety, dehydration, and nausea.
 The dangers of alcohol detox are far from trivial.
-People who are more severely dependant on alcohol may even experience hallucinations, seizures, and potentially fatal delirium tremens.
-It is far safer to experience these symptoms in a controlled, medical environment.
+People who are more severely dependent on alcohol may even experience hallucinations, seizures, and potentially fatal delirium tremens.
+It is far safer to experience these symptoms under safe and controlled medical conditions.

 We offer an Inpatient Rehabilitation Program to holistically address these issues.
 It gives you the best chance of success at staying sober immediately after detoxing from alcohol.
 From there, support continues with our Outpatient Rehabilitation Program and additional Support Programs.